AntonGagin/GSAS_USE/README.md

 # GSAS_Bayes
-Extension to the Rietveld package GSAS-II
+Extension to the Rietveld package GSAS-II (tested with GSAS-II version 0.2.0, revision 1772.)

-Replaces files in GSASII local folder and start GSASII normally.
+Replace files in GSASII local folder and start GSASII normally (don't forget to make a backup copy of the oficial GSAS files!)

-Tested with GSAS-II version 0.2.0, revision 1772.
+In "Controls" menu indicate correction parameters.
+If several histograms are refined simultaneously, indicate correction parameters, divided by commas, in corresponding order.
+Do a refinement.